4 Trading Tips From Millionaire Traders

 You have to learn how to lose; it is more important than learning how to win. - Mark Weinstein

-Winning is as much about controlling losses as it about wracking up winning trades.
-If you make $1000 one trade, but lose it (or more) then next, you're no better off.
+Winning is as much about controlling losses as it is about racking up winning trades.
+If you make $1000 one trade, but lose it (or more) the next, you're no better off.
 But if you can make $1000, then only lose $700, then make $1100 then lose $500, you are making progress.
 Trading is always two steps forward one step back; making sure the steps back don't erase everything you have done prior is key if you want to succeed.

 On the topic of controlling risk...

 Whenever I enter a position, I have a predetermined stop [loss].
 That is the only way I can sleep.
 I know where I’m getting out before I get in.
 The position size on a trade is determined by the stop [loss], and the stop is determined on a technical basis....
 I always place my stop beyond some technical barrier. - Bruce Kovner